 - All-in-one practice management fees bundle dictation with scheduling, billing, electronic health records, and other essential functions.

-Medesk exemplifies this approach with UK pricing models.
+Medesk exemplifies this approach.
 Rather than paying separately for dictation, EHR, appointment booking, and billing systems, you pay a single subscription that covers everything.

 This typically offers better value for private practices that need multiple systems, whilst simplifying vendor management and reducing integration challenges.